mfolkeseth/angular-find-nearest/README.md

 * callback: Function to run in your controller

 Returns: The closest marker to the given position or complex object in cases where marker-key is used.

+#Contributions

+Wanna help?
+Great!
+Submit an issue or send me a pull request